vpp-dev/libmemif/README.md

 - [ICMP Responder](examples/icmp_responder3/main.c)

-> Connection establishment is handled by main thread, while polling for available packets is handled by threads.
-Each thread is handling single queue.
+> Simple example of libmemif multi-thread usage.
+Connection establishment is handled by main thread.
+There are two rx queues in this example.
+One in polling mode and second in interrupt mode.

 VPP config:
 ```